robert-dumitrescu/startup-assignment/README.md

 * Addresses: this is were things break down and AI is needed, but maybe [node-postal](https://www.npmjs.com/package/node-postal) can do it?
 Otherwise use a service like [geocode.xyz](https://geocode.xyz/api) but it's paid so it's a no go.

 ## Elasticsearch
-Not much I can write about this, it was a soft requirement so I'll be using it to store the structured data .
+Not much I can write about this, it was a soft requirement so I'll be using it to store the structured data.

+**Querying the data** - I went with a `dis_max` ([disjunction max query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-dis-max-query.html)) approach which takes multiple queries and returns documents that match those queries ranked on how well Elasticsearch judges they match.
+This, combined with a [fuzzy](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html) query means we can handle user typos (up to a certain point - this isn't a full semantic search afterall).

 ## Handling user requests
 Again, nothing to write home about it, any basic server will do as long as it can interact with the Elasticsearch pods.
+I went with Express for simplicity and familiarity.

+In order to do some basic parameter validation I used `celebrate` and `joi` which provides a way to enforce a schema and it integrates very nicely with the middleware way of doing things in Express.
+We'll only accept numeric phone numbers with an optional `+` at the beginning as this is the standard way of inputting phone numbers online.
+The domain check is a bit strict right now, as it validates the format: `[alphanumeric string].[letters]`.
+This doesn't allow for urls which is probably what most people will want to use, but we could probably relax that and leverage the `URL` module, specifically `URL.canParse` to check if it's a valid URL and `URL.hostname` to extract the domain.

 # Kubernetes setup

+Requirements:
-Requirements: `docker`, `docker-buildx`, `minikube` - setting these up is out of scope
+* `docker`, `docker-buildx`, `minikube` - setting these up is out of scope
+* `sample-websites.csv` and `sample-websites-company-names.csv` should be copied in the root of the repo - I won't be providing them due to reasons

 1. start `minikube` with some decent resources: `minikube start --cpus 8 --memory 16384`
 2. setup `RabbitMQ`:
     * install the cluster operator: `kubectl apply -f "https://github.com/rabbitmq/cluster-operator/releases/latest/download/cluster-operator.yml"`